 Beginning with the 2001 Stock Assessment Report, Canadian records have been incorporated into the mortality and serious injury rates to reflect the effective range of this stock.
-It is also important to stress that serious injury determinations are made based upon the best available information; these determinations may change with the availability of new information (Henry et al. 2017).
-For the purposes of this report, discussion is primarily limited to those records considered confirmed human-caused mortalities or serious injuries.
-Annual rates calculated from detected mortalities should not be considered an unbiased estimate of human-caused mortality, but they represent a definitive lower bound.
+It is important to stress that serious injury determinations are made based upon the best available information; these determinations may change with the availability of new information (Henry et al. in press).
+For the purposes of this report, discussion is limited to those records considered confirmed human-caused mortalities or serious injuries.
+Annual rates calculated from detected mortalities should be considered a low-biased accounting of human-caused mortality; they represent a definitive lower bound.
 Detections are haphazard, incomplete, and not the result of a designed sampling scheme.
-As such they represent a minimum estimate of human-caused mortality, which is biased low.
 A key uncertainty is the fraction of the actual human-caused mortality represented by the detected serious injuries and mortalities.
 Research on small cetaceans has shown the actual number of deaths can be several times higher than that observed (Wells and Allen 2015; Williams et al. 2011).
+The methods of Pace et al. (2017) can be extended to produce estimates of annual mortality, and these estimates exceed or equal the number of detected serious injury and mortality (Figure 4).
 Another uncertainty is assigning many of the detected entanglements to country of origin.
 Gear recovered is often not adequately marked and whales have been known to carry gear for long periods of time before being detected.